By SHELLEY SIM

 Trustee, School District 73

-Shelley Sim is a first-term trustee on the Board of Education representing the rural communities of Clearwater, Area A and Area O. She can be reached by e-mail at email@example.com.
+Shelley Sim is a second-term trustee for School District No. 73 representing the rural communities of Clearwater, Area A, and Area O.